obsidianmd/obsidian-help/en/Licenses & Payment/Education and non-profit discount.md

 >
 > If you run or work at a non-profit organization, you generally qualify for non-profit discount.

 > [!FAQ]- Q4.
-What if my educational or non-profit organization does not provide an email address?
+What if my educational or non-profit organization doesn't provide an email address?
 > In that case, you can send other forms of verification such as student ID card, transcript, or employee ID card to the [[Help & Support#Contact Obsidian support|Obsidian support]].
 Be sure to include your Obsidian account email address too.
 >
 > Our team will review your application and get back to you.
 Thanks for your patience and understanding!

 > [!FAQ]- Q5.
 I qualify for a discount, but I already paid.
 Can I get a refund?
-> We understand that some people have purchased Sync or Publish without discounts either because discounts were not offered back then, or that you did not know about the discount.
+> We understand that some people have purchased Sync or Publish without discounts either because discounts were not offered back then, or that you didn't know about the discount.
 >
-> Unfortunately, we do not offer refunds in cases like this.
+> Unfortunately, we don't offer refunds in cases like this.
 Sorry!
 Thanks for your understanding.
 >
 > The good news is that future renewals will automatically have the discount applied, as long as you have a valid discount.